-However, putting the event in the past is often easier said than done, as red tape and reluctant car insurance companies can seem to keep the process going forever.
+However, putting the event in the past is often easier said than done, as red tape and reluctant car insurance companies keep the process going forever.
 Frustrated car owners often just give up and pay for the repairs themselves.

 What if I live in a no-fault state?